aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 Since the major con of using a VPN is that it's both slow and there is still an attack vector of serving traffic over the internet, if you can get a physical WAN connection to a cloud provider, that's the best option.

-AWS offers a physical WAN connection service called Direct Connect
+AWS offers a physical WAN connection service called Direct Connect that's expensive, but also secure and fast.

 ### Shared responsibility Model